burtonjz/Lutherie/README.md

 ./build/gui/gui
 ```

-1. **Launch Application**: Start Syndesium
+1. **Launch Application**: Start Lutherie
 2. **Configure Hardware output/input**: Select your audio output device and midi input device through the setup menu.
-3. **Create Modules**: Add audio sources
-4. **Create Modulators**: Add modulation sources
-5. **Create Midi Components**: Add midi manipulation components
+3. **Create Components**: Add audio, modulation, midi, and/or buffer components
-6. **Draw Connections**: Click and drag to connect module outputs to parameter inputs
+4. **Draw Connections**: Click and drag to connect module outputs to parameter inputs
+5. **Edit Configuration**: Open up panels to adjust parameters and modulation controls
-7. **Play**: Hit play to start the audio loop, and use your MIDI controller or computer keyboard to play your custom synthesizer
+6. **Play**: Hit play to start the audio loop, and use your MIDI controller or computer keyboard to play your custom synthesizer!

 ## Project Structure

 ```
-Syndesium/
+Lutherie/
 ├── gui/          # Qt6 frontend application
 ├── synth/        # backend synthesis engine
 ├── shared/       # shared definitions and configurations